hito16/ffmpeg-wiiu/examples/7-rsyslog-test-app/README.md

 ## TODO
 1. Look at the README.md in ../rsyslog for starting Dockerfile.rsyslog
-2. Build it, run it.
+2. As for this Wiiu app, Build it, run it.
+3. docker exec into the Dockerfile.rsyslog and tail /var/log/remote/*

 If you don't start the Docker image, the app will hang.

 ## Things I learned
 1. With this last piece, we can now build a generic WiiU main() app
+3. We can leave printf() fprintf() in place without code changes and see them in rsyslog.
 2. single threaded, posix / SDL code that runs linux or MacOS could run on WiiU largely unaltered
-3. we can leave printf() fprintf() in place without code changes.